For all new students at Business Academy Aarhus

-When you start your programme you will be introduced to our Intranet for students called Study Update, and our digital learning platform Canvas.
+When you start your programme you will be introduced to our intranet for students called Study Update, and our digital learning platform Canvas.

 You will get a personal login for Study Update and Canvas.
-On Study Update, you will find materials from administration, and on Canvas, you will find materials from the teachers and other relevant information about your programme.
+On Study Update, you will find materials from administration, and on Canvas, you will find materiales from the teachers and other relevant information about your programme.

 Get social with the other new students.